namn-grg/opportunity-markets/frontend/README.md

 - Wallet connect with wagmi injected connector
 - Market directory backed by static metadata (replace with on-chain reads when ready)
 - Trading workspace with privacy reminders and slippage controls for `buyYes`
-- Sponsor creation wizard that hashes questions and options client-side before calling the factory
+- Sponsor creation wizard (now on `/sponsor`) that hashes questions and options client-side before calling the factory
 - Policy drawer summarizing the privacy/penalty story from the article

 ## Getting started